bufbuild/protoschema-plugins/README.md

   client/sender may have a newer schema (which may include new fields) than the server/receiver.
 Similar to the "ignore unknown fields" option in [Protobuf JSON](https://protobuf.dev/programming-guides/json/#json-options).
 - `strict` - If `true`, the generated schema will not allow aliases, string numbers, or any other non-normalized representation.
 Defaults to `false`.
-Useful if the json being validated is used directly instead of being converted to a protobuf message.
+Useful if the JSON being validated is used directly instead of being converted to a Protobuf message.
 Requires the "always emit fields without presence" option when using [Protobuf JSON](https://protobuf.dev/programming-guides/json/#json-options).

 ## Community